tiffany-t-s/a1-tiffanysemexant-a25/README.md

 ## Option 3 - Clone to computer, edit locally, push to GitHub, upload to Glitch
 This is the same as option 1, except that for step 6 (Deploy to Glitch) you simply upload each file to your Glitch repository (using New File > Upload a File).

+## Note about alternative hosting
+Our use of Glitch in this class is there as a convenience for you.
+However, if you are already familiar with hosting through other services--or if you would like to self-host--that's perfectly fine so long as the website in question meets all of the assignment requirements.
+Note that we will not be able to help you if you run into issues on other hosting platforms, and you will be responsible for making sure the website stays up and running for the duration of the term.
+For A1, you will also still need to create a pull request with your name and your website's URL.

 Naming and URL Scheme
 ---